Plandroid Help Documentation

 Parts tab

-The Parts tab shows you a catalog of the parts you can put into the design canvas.
 You can select parts at three levels, the part type (such as Diffuser), the part sub-type (such as Metal Louvre Face), and lastly the actual sized part itself.
 Parts can only be dragged into the canvas from the sized parts window (the bottom of the three windows).
 The bottom window has a white background to remind you of this.
 Hovering over an item in the catalog with the mouse will display more information about that part.
 Double left-clicking a part in the catalog will auto-insert it into the canvas without the need to drag it.
 Holding down the Control (Ctrl) key while dropping a part will put you in repeat-drop mode, where you can drop copies of that same part repeatedly.

 Bring to Front, Send to Back